 The interregnum of the seasons has arrived in the Midwest.
 Laurel leaves have fallen from their crowns, and snow and ice have yet to make diadems in the new reign.
 Big things are gloomy—the overcast sky, the dull landscape, the empty fields.

-The day we reserve for thanks has passed, but good things still arrive daily, I believe, by work, circumstance, luck, mystery.
+The day we reserve for thanks has passed, but good things still arrive daily, I believe, by work, circumstance, luck, and mystery.
 Human life on this planet tilting away from the sun often seems itself on the verge of another season.
 We may not know yet all we have suffered, let alone any of what we will.
 It is easy to feel small and alone.
 I am thankful for the constancy of small things.